Getting started with LangChain and AI Configs

 View metrics for your AI Configs in the LaunchDarkly UI.

 To view aggregated metrics across all your AI Configs, navigate to Insights in the left navigation under the AI section.
 The Insights overview page displays cost, latency, error rate, invocation counts, and model distribution across your organization.
-To learn more, read Trends Explorer.
+To learn more, read about AI insights.

 To view metrics for a specific AI Config: